Updated: October 16, 2013

 2011-12: Beth Jones, M.D.

-Dr. Beth Jones is the Academic Fellow in the Department of Family Medicine for 2011-2012 academic year.
+Dr. Beth Jones was the academic fellow in the Department of Family Medicine for 2011-2012 academic year.
 She earned her medical degree from Wayne State University School of Medicine in Detroit, Mich., and completed her family medicine residency at the University of Michigan.
 Academic interests include political advocacy and teaching methodology.
 She is originally from Royal Oak, Mich., and currently lives outside Ann Arbor with her husband, Ian, and daughter, Amelia.

 2010-2011: Brian Bluhm, M.D., and Hiroshi Endo, M.D.

-Dr. Brian Bluhm is an Academic Fellow in the Department of Family Medicine for 2010-2011 academic year.
+Dr. Brian Bluhm was the academic fellow in the Department of Family Medicine for 2010-2011 academic year.
 He earned his medical degree from Ohio State University College of Medicine in Columbus, Ohio, and completed his family medicine residency at the University of Michigan.
 He was a co-chief resident prior to becoming the Academic Fellow.

 Dr. Hiroshi Endo was the academic fellow in the Department of Family Medicine Japanese Family Health Program (JFHP) from September 2010 until August 2011.
 His unique fellowship allows him to acquire advanced family medicine clinical, educational and research training.
 After working as an internist with a focus in gastroenterological medicine in Shimane, Japan, he moved to the Department of Community and Family Medicine at the Jichi Medical University Hospital, and worked until his fellowship start at Ishibashi Clinic in Tokyo, Japan.
 Dr. Endo will be participating in the Department of Family Medicine Block Month activities and the Faculty Development Institute, while having a clinical home in the JFHP at Domino's Farms Family Medicine.